proh4cktive/upki-cli/README.md

 # µPKI-CLI
 ***NOT READY FOR PRODUCTION USE***
-This project has only been tested on Debian 9 Strech with Python3.6.
+This project has only been tested on few distributions with Python3.6.
 Due to python usage it *SHOULD* works on many other configurations, but it has NOT been tested.
+Known working OS:
+> - Debian 9 Strech
+> - Debian 10 Buster
+> - Ubuntu 18.04
+> - MacOS Catalina 10.15
+> - MacOS Mojave 10.14

 ## 1. About
 µPki [maɪkroʊ ˈpiː-ˈkeɪ-ˈaɪ] is a small PKI in python that should let you make basic tasks without effort.